 (a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit.

-(d) In our opinion the aforesaid standalone financial statements comply with Ind AS specifiedunder Section 133 of the Act.
+(d) In our opinion the aforesaid financial statements comply with Ind AS specifiedunder Section 133 of the Act.

-(i) The Company does not have any pending litigation which would impact its financialposition.
+(i) The Company does not have any pending litigation which would impact its financialposition in its financial statements;

-(ii) The Company did not have any long term contracts including derivative contractsfor which there were any material foreseeable losses.
+(ii) The Company does not have any long term contracts including derivative contractsfor which there were any material foreseeable losses;

 Membership No. 061553